lmc2179/lmc2179.github.io/drafts/fwer.md

 Proportion of times we falsely rejected any null hypotheses: 0.0398
 ```

+We see that:
-The FP rate for each individual test is now $\frac{\alpha}{5} = \frac{.05}{5} = .01$.
+- The FP rate for each individual test is now $\frac{\alpha}{5} = \frac{.05}{5} = .01$.
-The FWER was successfully reduced to below $\alpha$.
+- The FWER was successfully reduced to below $\alpha$.
-The power was reduced - we only successfully rejected the null for X5 50% of the time, compared with 75% of the time without the correction.
+- The power was reduced - we only successfully rejected the null for X5 50% of the time, compared with 75% of the time without the correction.
+Since power decreases as we set $\alpha$ lower, this is not too surprising.

-## The tradeoff of Bonferroni: FWER control at the cost of reduced power
+This example highlights the main tradeoff that we make in choosing FWER-controlling methods like the Bonferroni correction.
+We can control the FWER and be unlikely to report a false positive, but we are also less likely to report a true positive.
+As we add more hypotheses, the power gets lower because $\alpha$ decreases.
+This trade of FWER control for lower power might make any inference impossible when the sample size is small or the number of hypotheses is large, as the power is reduced too much to do anything useful.
+This tradeoff is not always the right one to make!
+The last section points out some alternative approaches that are commonly used by the FWER-skeptical.

 ## Why does the Bonferroni correction work?